rehmansohail/flow_cytometry/README.md

 ![31](https://github.com/rehmansohail/spider_detection_model/assets/83837284/0c1a2efe-f886-47b0-af08-7dbf78c54919)

+After k=4 the WCSS does not change much so we choose k=4 as the number of clusters

 ### 2D Scatter Plots
 Two 2D scatter plots are generated:
 These scatter plots illustrate the relationships between fluorescence channels.
+(Data points are colored by cluster assignment)

 - FL2.H vs FL3.H: